Lugo: History

 Overview of the Cathedral of Santa María in the city of Lugo.

-Later conquered by Paullus Fabius Maximus and called Lucus Augusti in 13 BC on the positioning of a Roman military camp, while the Roman Empire completed the conquest, in the North, of the Iberian Peninsula.
+Conquered by Paullus Fabius Maximus and called Lucus Augusti in 13 BC on the positioning of a Roman military camp, while the Roman Empire completed the conquest, in the North, of the Iberian Peninsula.
 Situated in what was the Roman province of Hispania Tarraconensis, it was the chief town of the tribe of the Capori.
 Though small it was the most important Roman town in what became Gallaecia during the Roman period, the seat of a conventus, one of three in Gallaecia, and later became one of the two capitals of Gallaecia, and gave its name to the Callaïci Lucenses.
 It was centrally situated in a large gold mining region, which during the Roman period was very active.
 The Conventus Lucensis, according to Pliny, began at the river Navilubio, and contained 16 peoples; besides the Celtici and Lebuni.
 Though these tribes were not powerful, and their names "barbarous" to Roman ears, there were among them 166,000 freemen.
 The city stood on one of the upper branches of the Minius (modern Miño), on the road from Bracara to Asturica, and had some famous baths, near the bridge across the Miño.

 Lucus was the seat of a bishopric by the later 5th century at the latest and remained an administrative center under the Suebi and Visigoths, before going into such a decline that the site was found to be deserted in the middle of the 8th century by Bishop Odoario, who set about reviving it.
 10th-century attempts at rebuilding its casas destructas (abandoned tenements) suggest that it remained a town only on paper: the seat of a bishopric, administered by a count, from which royal charters were issued.
 "Its commercial and industrial role was insignificant", Richard Fletcher wrote of 11th century Lugo.